bertkdowns/pyomo-replace/paper/paper.md

 <!-- I'm removing scaling as a topic for now.
 However if we bring it back, Doug's paper "Jacobian-based Model Diagnostics and Application to Equation-oriented Modeling of a Carbon Capture System" needs to be cited here
 Scaling is mostly a concern when variables have wildly different orders of magnitude.
 For example, when power is measured in order of $10^9$ $J$ but valve cross sectional areas are measured in the order of $10^{-2}$ $m^2$, the difference can quickly approach the precision of a floating-point number [@casella2017importance].
 To remedy this, variables need to be scaled to similar orders of magnitude.
 Pyomo provides preprocessing tools for this.
-Often many variables require similar scaling factors based on the model definition, and so libraries such as IDAES provide tools to automatically propogate scaling factors across variables, after a few initial scaling factors are added [@idaes_scaling_doc].
+Often many variables require similar scaling factors based on the model definition, and so libraries such as IDAES provide tools to automatically propagate scaling factors across variables, after a few initial scaling factors are added [@idaes_scaling_doc].
 However, the scaling factors the modeller needs to provide depend on the implementation of the model, and may be different to the variables that are fixed or the guesses that are required for initialisation.
 -->
 Many papers on equation oriented modelling focus on numerical methods to reformulate or extend equation oriented models to forms that are easier to computationally solve, such as [Carpanzano01062000;CHOU2002271;ersal2007realization].
 The major development of recent years in AMLs has been to move them to general purpose programming languages [@lubin2023jump;@hart2011pyomo] enable better encapsulation and integration, but the core ideology is the same.
 The major interface changes have been specific to certain problem classes, such as robust optimisation [@sherman2024recent], or design of experiments [@wang2022pyomo].
 There is a need to re-evaluate the fundamental methods of defining and manipulating an equation-oriented model.